-During the holidays I experimented with how to make candy Turtles a little less tedious.
-No dice on that one, but serendipitously these Buckeye Turtle Brownies were born.
-I couldn’t stomach throwing away another perfectly heavenly caramel pecan mixture, so I repurposed it into these insanely good brownies.
+These Buckeye Turtle Brownies were born when I couldn’t stomach throwing away a heavenly caramel pecan mixture from a candy turtle experiment gone bad.
+I had no choice but to repurpose it into these insanely good brownies.
 Who doesn’t want to eat a brownie with a thick, creamy peanut butter topping under gooey caramels, mixed with pecans, and drizzled all over with chocolate??
 If I must.

 People ask my husband all time how he stays so thin with all the baking and cooking I do.
 They must think he is greeted daily with a counter full of decadent treats and food, all laid out, ready for him to taste and comment on when he gets home.
 Ha ha!
 In a cruel twist to my family this couldn’t be farther from the truth.